 - 2. Evidence-Based Summer Learning and Enrichment Programs: Describe how the SEA will use the funds it reserves under section 2001(f)(2) of the ARP Act (totaling not less than 1 percent of the State's total allocation of ARP ESSER funds) for evidence-based summer learning and enrichment programs, including those that begin in Summer 2021, and ensure such programs respond to students' academic, social, emotional, and mental health needs.
-The description must include: - i.
-A description of the evidence-based programs that address the academic, social, emotional, and mental health needs of students (e.g., providing intensive or high-dosage tutoring, accelerating learning) the SEA has selected, and the extent to which the SEA will evaluate the impact of those programs;
+The description must include: - A description of the evidence-based programs that address the academic, social, emotional, and mental health needs of students (e.g., providing intensive or high-dosage tutoring, accelerating learning) the SEA has selected, and the extent to which the SEA will evaluate the impact of those programs;

 OSSE plans to use this funding to expand Out of School Time (OST) grants.
 Grants will be awarded to 501(c)3 organizations with a history of providing summer learning programs and experience implementing evidence-based interventions.
-The RFA process will be designed to ensure that only evidence-based interventions are awarded grant funds.
+The RFA process will solicit applications from CBOs for evidence-based summer programming and enrichment will be released in spring 2022 and will be designed to ensure that only evidence-based interventions for summer programming are awarded grant funds.
+Grant agreements will state the program period/dates of when programming can occur.
+Interested CBOs may apply separately for evidence-based comprehensive afterschool enrichment programming (see D-3i below.)

 To evaluate program impact, we will be collecting participant level data from grantees and will be evaluate academic performance of participants including analysis of in-school attendance, afterschool attendance and test scores.
 In addition, sites receive an observation of program quality using the Wiekart Summer Program Quality Assessment (PQA).
 The PQA is a validated instrument designed to measure the quality of youth programs and identify staff training needs.

 How the evidence-based programs will specifically address the disproportionate impact of COVID-19 on certain groups of students, including each of the student groups listed in question A.3. i.--viii.
 When possible, please indicate which data sources the SEA will use to identify students most in need of summer learning and enrichment programs; and